lmoffereins/portier/readme.txt

 == Changelog ==

-= 2.0.0 =
+= 1.2.0 =
-* Rename plugin to Deurwachter because of a naming conflict with another plugin in the .org repository
+* Rename plugin to Portier because of a naming conflict with another Guard plugin in the .org repository

 = 1.1.0 =
 * Changed Network Sites admin to use a list table